paw/userstyles/README.md

 # Miscellaneous Userstyles
-One-off userstyles that aren't noteworthy enough to have their own repo.
+One-off userstyles that aren't substantial enough to justify their own repo.

 ----